 Roundleaf toothcup, Dwarf rotala

-Rotala rotundifolia, or roundleaf toothcup, is a popular ornamental in the international aquarium industry that has more recently been promoted for water gardens.
+Roundleaf toothcup is a popular ornamental in the international aquarium industry that has more recently been promoted for water gardens.
 It is often referred to as “dwarf rotala” in the trade.
-It was first collected in 1996 from a flood control canal passing through a residential area in Broward County, Florida.
-Other naturalized populations have been found in Palm Beach County and Lee County, Florida.
+It was first collected outside of cultivation in Florida in 1996 from a flood control canal passing through a residential area in Broward County.
+Other established populations have been found in Palm Beach and Lee Counties.
 The only other known North American introduction point is Tuscaloosa, Alabama, where it was well-established around a campus pond until the pond was drained and left to dry.
-Rotala rotundifolia is native to India and Southeast Asia.
-It is in the same family, Lythraceae, as another aquatic weed, purple loosestrife (Lythrum salicaria).

-No insect species have been introduced as biological controls.
-Grass carp have also been observed to show a feeding preference for this plant.
-Therefore, grass carp will be of limited value to manage this species.
+Grass carp have been observed to show a feeding preference for this plant and may be of limited value to manage this species.

 Triclopyr at 1 or 2 ppm provided 100% control of R. rotundifolia.
 2,4 D at 1 ppm provided 93% and at 2 ppm provided 99% control.
 Diquat @ 400 ppb provided 80% control.
 Endothall, flumioxazin were not effective.